paul-kurilov/weight-calc/README.md

 ## Technologies
 ### Dependencies
 - axios
-- config
 - openai
 - webpack
+- dotenv-webpack

 ## Usage
 - Download the repository
+- In the root directory create a file called ".env"
-- In the ./src/chatgpt.js file, on the 6th line, insert the apiKey from openai.com
+- In the ".env" file, on the 1th line, insert the apiKey from openai.com after "OPENAI_API_KEY="
 - Install Dependencies
 ```sh
 $ npm install